acrucetta/mente/src/md/research_questions.md

 	- What is it in a strong dream that allow people to conquer
 	- What made Dave Chapelle a "dreamer"; why did other people with the same dream didn't get to his level of success

+### Artificial Intelligence
+- What does George Hotz mean by all machine learning is data compression

 ### Work
 - What makes a team develop high quality code?
 - What makes some people hard working?
 Is hard work a true differentiator?